 The walk was lovely and it was really nice to stretch my legs a bit and the view from the top of the hill over London was absolutely stunning!
 I think everyone else must’ve though it was the perfect day for a walk in the park too, as the Heath was packed and everyone was out enjoying the sunshine.

-We met Dan’s family at a nearby pub for a quick drink and then headed over to the restaurant.
+We met Dan’s family at a nearby pub for a quick drink and then headed over to Lure Fish Kitchen.

 A bit like the Fish Cafe that we went to recently it was a fish & chip shop in the front and a smarter restaurant in the back.

 We sat down at our table and I couldn’t resist a pic of everyone.

 Chris had ordered the wine already so we poured ourselves a glass as we looked at the menu and the daily specials.
 It was very crisp and refreshing and tasted of citrus fruits with a hint of peach and was a great wine to pair with the fish.

 I decided on the Salmon Tartare for my starter and others picked the Prawns, the Mussels with Tarragon, Shallots, Creme Fraiche & Cider, and Matilda couldn’t resist ordering an Oyster for herself (she loves those things – I wish I did, but I just can’t get my head around the taste).
 Edit: Ever since taking an Oyster Masterlass at Bentley’s Oyster Bar & Grill I’ve developed an intense love for these delicious shellfish.
 Sweet and salty and metallic, I now love nothing more than a plate of oysters all washed down with a glass of champagne!

 The starters arrived and my salmon looked amazing, beautifully presented and so light and summery.
 I tried the fish and it was delicious, so fresh, you really couldn’t beat it.
 It was the perfect starter for the hot summer evening, citrussy and crisp, just like the wine!